fastrgv/Asud/README.md

 Saying cells can "see" each other means they share a house.
 Singles are cells with all digits but one eliminated.
-A single also refers to a candidate digit that is unique in one of its houses, even if its cell has other candidates listed.
+A single also refers to a candidate digit that is unique in one of its houses, even if its cell has other candidates.